"Innovation isn't random."

 Musk isn’t just improving the future by making the seemingly impossible probable; he’s open sourcing it.

-In 2014, Musk announced the company would allow anyone – competitors included – to use Tesla’s patented technology in hopes of accelerating development of electric vehicles.5 The declaration, while uncommon, isn’t surprising coming from a CEO leading a deeply purpose-driven company.
+Musk announced the company would allow anyone—competitors included—to use Tesla’s patented technology in hopes of accelerating development of electric vehicles, and continues to uphold this commitment to the company’s mission.(4) The declaration, while uncommon, isn’t surprising coming from a CEO leading a deeply purpose-driven company.

 The takeaway: Leaders inspire when they focus their organizations on a crystal-clear mission and pivot the business accordingly.

 “If the size of your failures isn’t growing, you’re not going to be inventing at a size that can actually move the needle.”

 There’s a reason that Amazon topped Fast Company’s Most Innovative Companies list for several years.
 They’re in constant innovation mode.
 With the customer experience as their North Star, employees are free—and encouraged—to risk failure until the right solution is found.(5)